simonw/shot-scraper/docs/har.md

   Use --zip to save as a .har.zip file instead, or specify a filename ending in .har.zip

-  Use --extract / -x to also extract all resources from the HAR into a directory
+  Use --extract / -x to also extract all resources from the HAR into a directory.
+With -x, you can specify a base path and the .har extension will be added automatically:

+      shot-scraper har https://datasette.io/ -x -o /tmp/datasette

+  This creates /tmp/datasette.har and extracts resources to /tmp/datasette/

 Options:
   -z, --zip              Save as a .har.zip file